microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaServicePrincipalPasswordCredential.md

 This example demonstrates how to create a password credential with StartDate for a service principal in Microsoft Entra ID.

-- `-ObjectId` parameter specifies the object ID of a service principal.
+- `-ObjectId` parameter specifies the ID of a service principal.
 - `-StarteDate` parameter specifies the date and time at which the password becomes valid.

 ### Example 2: Create a password credential with EndtDate